mandysGit/LS/backend/RB101-RB109/study-sessions/problem-solving-template.md

 #### Algorithm

-5. In plain english, write out the instructions of what you need do.
+5. In plain english, write out the instructions of what you need to do.

    - **What** are you going to do with the input?
 These are the steps of converting input to output.